realworldocaml/book/book/lists-and-patterns/README.md

 This code follows the convention of using `hd` to represent the first element (or head) of the list, and `tl` to represent the remainder (or tail).

-The `match` statement in `sum` is really doing two things: first, it's acting as a case-analysis tool, breaking down the possibilities into a pattern-indexed list of cases.
+The `match` expression in `sum` is really doing two things: first, it's acting as a case-analysis tool, breaking down the possibilities into a pattern-indexed list of cases.
 Second, it lets you name substructures within the data structure being matched.
-In this case, the variables `hd` and `tl` are bound by the pattern that defines the second case of the match statement.
+In this case, the variables `hd` and `tl` are bound by the pattern that defines the second case of the match expression.
 Variables that are bound in this way can be used in the expression to the right of the arrow for the pattern in question.

-The fact that `match` statements can be used to bind new variables can be a source of confusion.
+The fact that `match` expressions can be used to bind new variables can be a source of confusion.
 To see how, imagine we wanted to write a function that filtered out from a list all elements equal to a particular value.
 You might be tempted to write that code as follows, but when you do, the compiler will immediately warn you that something is wrong:

 ```ocaml env=main
 # let rec drop_value l to_drop =